Morane-Saulnier AR

 The Morane-Saulnier AR was a trainer aircraft produced in France during and after the First World War.

+Design and development

-Developed from the Morane-Saulnier LA reconnaissance aircraft, it was a wire-braced parasol-wing monoplane of conventional design with two open cockpits in tandem and cross-axle-style tailskid undercarriage.
+Developed from the Morane-Saulnier LA reconnaissance aircraft, the AR was a wire-braced parasol-wing monoplane of conventional design with two open cockpits in tandem and cross-axle-style tailskid undercarriage.
 Construction was mostly of fabric-covered wood, but the forward fuselage was skinned in metal.

 Large-scale production commenced after the Armistice, with the type now designated MS.35, in a number of subtypes differentiated principally in the engine used.
-Although Morane-Saulnier hoped to sell the type on the civil market as a touring machine, most of the 400 examples built saw service with the French Army, but others were used by the Navy and still others exported to foreign air arms.
-The MS.35s remained in service in France until 1929, after which time some were sold to the nation's flying clubs.
+Although Morane-Saulnier hoped to sell the type on the civil market as a touring machine, most of the 400 examples built saw service with the French Army, but others were used by the Navy, and still others were exported to foreign air arms.
+The MS.35s were used in France until 1929, when some of them were purchased by the country's flying clubs.